- Process Plants

 Oxidative coupling of methane (OCM)

 Over the last decades, significant efforts were made in research and industry globally to enable a direct, catalytic conversion of methane to ethylene in the presence of oxygen, known as Oxidative Coupling of Methane (OCM).

 Developed catalysts did not meet the minimum requirements for commercial-scale applications.

 Keen to resolve this challenge, Siluria Technologies, a US startup company based in San Francisco, developed a unique, economically viable OCM catalyst and related reaction technology that overcomes the limitations of formerly failed developments.

-Bringing innovation to market
+Gemini - Bringing innovation to market

 Building on Linde’s excellent, long-standing technological expertise and superior track record in designing and building ethylene plants, Linde integrated Siluria’s OCM technology into competitive, commercial-scale applications including also Linde’s proprietary ethylene separation and purification processes.

 Since 2014, Siluria has been operating an OCM demonstration plant with a capacity of approx. 400 tonnes of ethylene per year at Braskem’s facilities in La Porte (US).

 The plant has successfully proven safe and sustainable process performance since its initial start-up in late 2014.

 Highest value creation: Oxidative Coupling of Methane (OCM) pilot plant in La Porte, USA.